seojuhwan/seojuhwan.github.io/_pages/cv.md

   * Joint Major: Sociology and Studies of Women, Gender, and Sexuality
   * Minor: Ethnicity, Migration, Rights
   * Senior Thesis: “How Stigma Impacts Mental Health: The Minority Stress Model and	Unwed Mothers in South Korea” Advised by Mary C. Brinton
-  * <i>Cum Laude</i>, Highest Honors in Sociology and Studies of Women, Gender, and Sexuality
+  * _Cum Laude_, Highest Honors in Sociology and Studies of Women, Gender, and Sexuality

 Work experience
 ======